1- A DISTURBING DRAWING

 She gestured at his paper.
 “I’ve never seen a student draw something so… well, so sinister,” she said.
 She looked up at the classroom clock.
 “And we’re almost out of time and you’ve only completed half of the problems.”

-Jake looked down at his page and actually jumped.
+Jake looked down at his page and his throat squeezed closed again.
+His heart slammed against his rib cage like it was trying to break free.
 Glaring back at him was a terrifying creature.
 It looked like the cloaked figure of Death, only instead of a scythe, its long, skeletal hand grasped something in its fist – the gnarled knuckles and long fingers clenching it tightly so he couldn’t tell what it was.
-A fine chain hung down between the forefinger and thumb.
+A fine chain hung down between the bony fingers.
 The eyes were deep black pits, shrouded in the darkness of a heavy hood that concealed the other facial features.
 Black robes hung off the body; the cloth spread all the way to the ground, where it lay in folds at the feet of the creature.
-He had captured all these features in detail, with hard, dark pencil strokes.
-This was beyond weird.
-It was totally out of routine, a bug in the program.
-Some file in his brain had gotten corrupted.
+Jake had captured all these features in detail, with hard, dark pencil strokes.

-Jake knew the eraser would not be able to completely eradicate the deep black lines he had gouged into his paper.
-He quickly transcribed all his careful work onto a new sheet of paper, then crumpled the old one.
+The eraser would not be able to completely eradicate the deep black lines he had gouged into his paper.
+Jake quickly transcribed all his careful work onto a new sheet of paper, then crumpled the old one.
 Activating the overdrive mode in his brain, he flew through the remaining problems, keeping his handwriting tight and neat.
-The bell rang just as he finished the last problem.
-Jake checked his hands and wiped sweat from his forehead as he turned in his test and carefully gathered up his binder and books.

 “I asked if anybody had thoughts about the various superstitions of medieval peoples,” Mr. Lindow said.
 “I thought you would have been the first one to comment, Jake.
 You okay?”
+“Yeah,” Jake said.
+“Medieval superstitions?
+I’ve been reading about those.”
+The brain fog evaporated as he retrieved the right file and double-clicked on it.
+Jake launched into his current favorite topic.
+By the time second period ended, things were back on track.

 Jake re-checked his hands.
 They were pink, scrubbed clean, the nails trimmed perfectly, with the rough edges filed down, and cuticles dirt-free.
-He ran his thumbs over the ends of the other fingers, confirming the nail ends were smooth.
+He ran his thumbs over the ends of the other four fingers, confirming the nail ends were smooth.
 When he finally glanced up, Mr. Clift was looking at him like he was waiting, and Jake realized that probably meant he had asked a question that Jake had missed.

-“What was that Mr. Clift?”
+“What was that, Mr. Clift?”
 Jake said.

 Mr. Clift never wasted time with the dumb stuff that most people called “small talk.”
 He jumped right into the real stuff.
 “I said, your mom is a little worried about you.
 She says you haven’t been sleeping much, and you’ve been spending a lot of time in your room.”